 - Cut the power to your heating system.

 - Remove the filter and tilt it toward the light.
 If you can’t notice light through it, replace it.

 - Install the new filter with the arrow facing toward the heating system to avoid damage.

 Flat filters ought to be replaced monthly, while pleated filters should last about three months.
-You can also buy a washable filter that will work for about 10 years.
 If you have children or pets, you might have to replace your filter more frequently.

 To make changing your filter smoother down the road, draw with a permanent marker on your heating system exterior or ductwork to list the airflow direction and filter size.

 Otherwise known as drain pans, condensate pans catch moisture your furnace pulls from the air.